 - Mobilise finance: Developed countries must deliver on their promise to raise at least $100 billion in climate finance every year.
 International financial institutions have a role to play here, while trillions in private and public sector finance must be unlocked to secure net zero by 2050.

 - Work together to deliver: Tackling climate change requires a global effort, in which everyone must work together.
 At COP26, the rules needed to implement the Paris Agreement need to be finalised, while ambitions must be turned into action by accelerating collaboration between governments, businesses and civil society to deliver global climate goals faster.

 How do organisations communicate COP and the climate change negotiations?

-We are proud to work for a range of clients who will be attending COP23, including We Mean Business, UNHCR, CDP, PRI and FIA Foundation, who all approach the climate negotiations with crucial expertise and advocacy messages.
+Empower are proud to work for a range of clients who will be attending COP26, including We Mean Business, UNHCR, CDP and PRI, who all approach the climate negotiations with crucial expertise and advocacy messages.

 Further reading on COP